 - 4.5.1 The Head teacher can cancel any exclusion that has already begun (or one that has not yet begun), but this can only happen when the Governing Body (or Board) has not yet met to consider whether the pupil should be reinstated.
 Where an exclusion is cancelled: - The head teacher must notify, without delay, (in writing or via email/text to an address that the parent has agreed can be used for notifications of this kind) the parent (if the pupil is under 18) or the excluded pupil if aged 18 or over, the Governing Body/Board of Trustees, the Local Authority and the pupil's social worker and/or Virtual School Head teacher as applicable.
-The notification must also provide the reason for the cancellation. - The Governing Body/Board's duty to consider reinstatement ceases, and there is no requirement to hold a meeting to consider reinstatement. - Parents (or the excluded pupil if they are 18 years or older) should be offered the opportunity to meet the Head teacher to discuss the circumstances that led to the exclusion being cancelled which should be arranged without delay. - Any days spent out of school as a result of any exclusion, prior to the cancellation will count towards the maximum of 45 school days permitted in any school year (see 4.1 above). - 4.5.2 A permanent exclusion cannot be cancelled if the pupil has already been excluded for more than 45 school days in a school year or if they will have been so by the time the cancellation takes effect.
+The notification must also provide the reason for the cancellation. - The Governing Body/Board's duty to consider reinstatement ceases, and there is no requirement to hold a meeting to consider reinstatement. - Parents (or the excluded pupil if they are 18 years or older) should be offered the opportunity to meet the Head teacher to discuss the circumstances that led to the exclusion being cancelled which should be arranged without delay. - Any days spent out of school as a result of any exclusion, prior to the cancellation will count towards the maximum of 45 school days permitted in any school year (see 4.1 above).

 Ref: Suspension & Permanent Exclusion Type: Policy

-Version: 04 Owner: Executive Principal
+Version: 05 Owner: Executive Principal

-Date: November 2023 Status: MAT Approved
+Date: September 2024 Status: MAT Approved